Me1wen/Me1wen/README.md

 I'm a Business Analytics graduate focused on data analytics, SQL, Python, and business problem-solving.

-I use data to clean messy datasets, build analytical workflows, evaluate models, and translate results into business recommendations.
+I use SQL and Python to clean datasets, build analytical workflows, evaluate models, and translate results into business recommendations.

 ## Skills